Jeff Dubner is Deputy Legal Director at Democracy Forward.

 - A series of suits on behalf of the City of Baltimore, King County, WA, Multnomah County, OR, and Healthy Teen Network reversing the termination of Teen Pregnancy Prevention Program grants by the Department of Health and Human Services and stopping an effort to remake the program in an unlawful fashion.

-- A challenge by the National Women’s Law Center and the Labor Council for Latin American Advancement to the unlawful stay of an Equal Employment Opportunity Commission pay equity data collection, together with post-judgment litigation to ensure that the agency implements the reinstated collection.
+- A challenge by the National Women’s Law Center and the Labor Council for Latin American Advancement to the unlawful stay of an Equal Employment Opportunity Commission pay equity data collection, together with post-judgment litigation to ensure that the agency implemented the reinstated collection.

 Jeff clerked for Judge Guido Calabresi of the Court of Appeals for the Second Circuit and Judge John G. Koeltl of the United States District Court for the Southern District of New York.
 He graduated magna cum laude from Harvard Law School.